aneisch/home-assistant-config/README.md

 - Numerous Wemos D1 Mini sensors via [ESPHome API](https://esphome.io/components/api.html).
 See [/extras/esphome](https://github.com/aneisch/home-assistant-config/tree/master/extras/esphome) for configs.
 - UPS monitoring using [pwrstat_docker](https://github.com/DanielWinks/pwrstat_docker)

 Also using Grafana/Influx for graphing, both running in Docker containers on my NUC.
+Home Assistant, along with a few other web apps, are proxied through my firewall and served via Cloudflare.

 Thanks to Deviant Engineer for the [guides](https://deviant.engineer/2016/11/hass-centos7/) that helped me during installation!!

 ## Some statistics about my installation:
 Description | value
 -- | --
-Lines of YAML configuration | 2391
+Lines of YAML configuration | 2394
 Number of entities (total) | 375
 Number of fans | 2
 Number of switches | 40